ascend4/ascend4/A4SQP.md

 guesses, and derivative data are harmonized.
 If the same problem behaves differently through the two frontends, that should be treated as an adapter or normalization bug until proven otherwise.

+The CUTEst runner exposes the acceptable-convergence profile through `--acceptable-iter`, `--acceptable-tol`, `A4SQP_ACCEPTABLE_ITER`, and `A4SQP_ACCEPTABLE_TOL`.
+Acceptable convergence remains disabled by default.
+The runner also exposes stationarity-strict convergence through `--kkt-convergence`, `--no-kkt-convergence`, and `A4SQP_KKT_CONVERGENCE`; this is enabled by default for CUTEst profiling.

 ## Current Solver Shape